bernhardAxonIvy/doc/source/engine-guide/monitoring/tracing.rst

 Request Tracing Tools
 .....................

-If you use an external tracing tool that propagates a trace id as HTTP header then the trace id is used as **requestId** instead of the internally generated identifier.
+You can use an external tracing tool that propagates a trace id HTTP header.
+|ivy-engine| will in that case re-use the given trace Id as **requestId**.
 This allows you to aggregate log entries from different systems using the **requestId**.
 |ivy-engine| supports the following HTTP headers:

 =================  =============